Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwRecordLayo
 utGroupContent

-#@SECTION: 0..1 aggr This is the contents of the recordLayout which is
-produced for every step of iteration.
+0..1 aggr This is the contents of the recordLayout which is produced for every step of iteration.

 Tags: xml.sequenceOffset=30